Daniibooii/Technical-Interview-Questions/README.md

 # Technical-Interview-Questions

-2/21/2018: <br></br>
+2/21/2018: <br>
-Still being fleshed out/filled-in.<br></br>
+Still being fleshed out/filled-in.<br>

-## Questions<br></br>
+## Questions<br>
-What is DOCTYPE?<br></br>
+What is DOCTYPE?<br>
-What is the difference between CSS background and background-color?<br></br>
+What is the difference between CSS background and background-color?<br>
-What is quirks mode?<br></br>
+What is quirks mode?<br>
-What is the difference between span and div?<br></br>
+What is the difference between span and div?<br>
-What is the data-* attribute?<br></br>
+What is the data-* attribute?<br>
 What are optional HTML closing tags?
-Why are they useful?<br></br>
+Why are they useful?<br>
-What is ARIA?<br></br>
+What is ARIA?<br>
-When should you use section, div or article?<br></br>
+When should you use section, div or article?<br>
-Related to above: what is semantic HTML?<br></br>
+Related to above: what is semantic HTML?<br>
-What are the differences between svg and canvas?<br></br>
+What are the differences between svg and canvas?<br>
-What are ::before and ::after?<br></br>
+What are ::before and ::after?<br>

 ## Algos<br></br>
-Write the recipe for making a peanut butter & jelly sandwich in discrete steps.<br></br>
+Write the recipe for making a peanut butter & jelly sandwich in discrete steps.<br>
-Write a function that returns a string input in reverse.<br></br>
+Write a function that returns a string input in reverse.<br>
-Write pseudo code that tells a user that the number they entered is either 5 or 6.<br></br>
+Write pseudo code that tells a user that the number they entered is either 5 or 6.<br>
-Write pseudo code to print all multiples of 5 between 1 and 100.<br></br>
+Write pseudo code to print all multiples of 5 between 1 and 100.<br>
-Write pseudo code that will count all the even numbers beginning at zero up to a user defined stopping point.<br></br>
+Write pseudo code that will count all the even numbers beginning at zero up to a user defined stopping point.<br>
 Write pseudo code that performs the following:
 Ask a user to enter a number.
 If the number is between 0 and 10, write the word RED.
 If the number is between 10 and 20, write the word GREEN. if the number is between 20 and 30, write the word BLUE.
-If it is any other number, write that it is not a correct color option.<br></br>
+If it is any other number, write that it is not a correct color option.<br>
 Write pseudo code that performs the following: Ask a user to enter a number.
 If the number is between 0 and 10, write the word RED.
 If the number is between 10 and 20, write the word GREEN. if the number is between 20 and 30, write the word BLUE.
-If it is any other number, write that it is not a correct color option.<br></br>
+If it is any other number, write that it is not a correct color option.<br>
-Write pseudo code that reads in three numbers and writes them all in sorted order.<br></br>
+Write pseudo code that reads in three numbers and writes them all in sorted order.<br>
 Pseudo code a function that will
 a) Read a given set of numbers.
-b) Calculate and return the average of the numbers<br></br>
+b) Calculate and return the average of the numbers<br>
+Write a function that tests whether or not a string is a palindrome; see if you can do it in NODE.<br>